The farm lies alongside the River Bride within the Bride Valley in Dorset about 1 mile inland from Chesil Beach, on the West Dorset coast.

 Since 1987 Modbury Farm has been home to the Coomber herd of Jersey cows which are cared for by Tim and Julie Garry.
 For more info on the herd see - Herd

 It is principally a dairy farm which farms using organic principles.
-The Jerseys provide the unpasturised (raw) milk and cream that is sold in the farm shop.
+The Jerseys provide the unpasturised (raw) milk that is sold in the farm shop.
 Milk from Jerseys has been prooven to have 20% more calcium than average milk.
-Modbury is the last farm in Dorset to be making cream on the farm in the traditional manner.

 The farm is a haven for wildlife; it's eight acre woodland contains many species of plants and wildflowers.
 The hedgerows are up to 6ft wide and create corridors which allow movement of wildlife.
 For more information see - Nature